 Especially when we build elaborate spreadsheets for tasks that can be handled by free software.

 I’m guilty of this in a few ways.
-For the DRIPs I own, I keep a detailed worksheet tracking cost basis.
+For the DRIPs I used to own, I kept a detailed worksheets tracking cost basis.
 Transfer agents are now required to track cost basis, so this activity is redundant.

 Another is my now-retired net worth spreadsheet.
 I tracked my net worth on an intricate spreadsheet every month for 13 years.
 To update it, I logged into every account I owned, copied the balance, and pasted it into my workbook.